Why Chicken Egg Colors Vary From Bird to Bird

 A local farmers market in Annandale, Virginia, sells natural chicken eggs.
 Different chickens lay eggs of different colors solely because of their genetic makeup.
 PAUL J. RICHARDS/AFP/Getty Images

 Peruse the egg section of a grocery store or farmers market, and you'll notice cartons of eggs separated into white and brown, sometimes even green or blue eggs.
 But once they arrive scrambled on a plate with cheese and tomatoes, perhaps, or baked into a cake, it's tough to tell the difference.
-In fact, what is the difference between eggs with shells of different colors?
+In fact, do chicken egg colors mean anything at all?

-This isn't a flour or rice situation.
-Brown eggs are not more "natural," and white eggs have not been decolored with bleach.
+This isn't a flour or rice situation: Brown eggs are not more "natural," and white eggs have not been decolored with bleach.
 Both varieties occur completely naturally, as do bluish-green chicken eggs.
-But really, all chicken eggs are the same on the inside.
-So what causes different egg colors among the same type of bird?

 Advertisement